RawToast/kategory/modules/docs/arrow-docs/docs/docs/patterns/errorhandling/README.md

 ```

 This type of definition is commonly known as an Algebraic Data Type or Sum Type in most FP capable languages.
 In Kotlin it is encoded using sealed hierarchies.
-We can think of sealed hierarchies as a declaration of a type and all it'
+We can think of sealed hierarchies as a declaration of a type and all
-s possible states.
+it's possible states.

 Once we have an ADT defined to model our known errors we can redefine our functions.